Czwiki/FMS-Attack/README.md

 # RC4-Attack
+## Changes
+Changed to extract a custom RC4-key for a given homework.
 ## Overview
 This repository aims to implement the stream cipher algorithm RC4, which was used in TLS protocol until 2015.